 • Send several affected parts

-• Cut stem/branch samples so that a piece of live, healthy tissue is attached to the diseased portion
+• Cut stem/branch samples so that a short piece of live, healthy tissue is attached to the diseased portion

 • Wrap the specimen(s) in a plastic bag with a few small ventilation holes